 Nicky Phillips, Decorating Editor for Ideal Home magazine

-‘I love Crown’s Sail White (pictured above).
-It goes on beautifully, is just the right side of a grey – light without being too bright – and it works perfectly with my Mid-century furniture and accessories.’
+‘I love Crown’s Sail White (above).
+It goes on beautifully, is just the right side of a grey – light without being too bright.
+It works perfectly with my Mid-century furniture and accessories.’

 Amy Cutmore, Digital Editor for Ideal Home